nolson44/testrepo/PSAS Capstone Design Doc.md

 any auxiliary software needed to facilitate running any PSAS software.
 In particular, this auxiliary software will consist of the following: a port of the real-time operating system ChibiOS, software modules that substitute for hardware sensors, and a possible port for the lwIP stack.

 ###2.1	Constraints and Dependencies

 •	No Unit Testing.
-•	The framework must be script able.
+•	The framework must be scriptable.
 •	The PSAS software modules will undergo functional testing only within the framework.
 This testing will be invoked at the end of the software build process.
 •	The Linux operating system must be a 64-bit flavor of Debian (Ubuntu for example).
 •	The minimum version of the gcc compiler used will be 4.8.

 ###2.2	Resources
 	•	PSAS subject matter experts Theo, Nathan and K. Wilson.
 	•	PSAS GitHub Repository.
 	•	Capstone GitHub Repository.
 	•	ChiobiOS forums and GitHub Repository
 	•	Capstone Team Members.
 	•	Meeting room in FAB-84.
 	•	Google hangout for team.
 	•	Team members and the computers they are using.
 	•	E-mail and phone numbers.
 	•	Requirements document
 	•	elderberry (the code generator)
 	•	telemetry viewer

 ##3.0.
 SYSTEM ARCHITECTURE